Free Beta

 Multiple Backends

-Speculative decoding works with both:
+Speculative decoding works across multiple GPU paths:

 • GGUF backend: Alternative quantization format with spec decode support